viresh-ratnakar/exet/README.md

 controls such as clicking on a cell or a clue, using the arrow keys, or using the tab and shift-tab keys.

-You can also edit the enum part of the clue (but the software will reset it if it does not add up.
+You can also edit the enum part of the clue, but the software will reset it if it does not add up to the needed number.
 For example, if a light spans 10 cells, and you edit the anno to be "(5-4)," the software will reset it to "(10)."

 You can optionally provide annotations for clues.
 These annotations are used in cryptic crossword solutions, typically, to describe the cryptic wordplay.